 Make sure if using ceramic knives on the avocados that you scoop out the seed with a spoon or other utensil; don’t use the knife.
 Scooping it out is much safer and ceramic knives can break against very hard materials (such as the avocado seed).
 Using ceramic instead of metal will slow down the oxidation process, though, meaning your avocados won’t brown quite as fast!

 Thanks again for joining us here at Our Sweetly Spiced Life!
-Leave us a comment, stay in touch, and stop by again for tasty food and drinks, house projects and DIYs, and more!
+Leave us a comment, stay in touch, and stop by again for more tasty food and drinks!
 To make sure you never miss a post, sign up for our email, and check out more of our antics on Facebook and Pinterest.
 Wherever you are in your journey, and wherever you’re headed, we hope to help along the way.